v2keener/gAUdlf/daily/2022 05 11 Wednesday.md

 # 2022 05 11 Wednesday

+I didn't forget about this project yesterday, but I was mindful of it, I think.

 Things I might wish to do with this project today:

 - Set up daily notes